johnathanvman/F6/index.md

 				if(unit(s[2]).Tags[0] == "Mousegirl"){
 					if(Cocked == unit(s[2])){
 						if(unit(s[2]).willing && Math.random()<.5){
 							Entrys = ["I grab SUB with one hand and hold her above my hard cock.
 She looks worried as I lower her down.
 When her feet touch my tip, they slip inside and I continue to lower her further.
 She looks in horror as shes slowly consumed by my large member.
-I let go after her butt slides in and watch her struggle in vain before being completely devoured by my rod.
-Surprisingly, I feel her masturbate.
+I let go after her butt slides in and watch her tremble as she's completely devoured by my rod.
+Surprisingly, I feel her masturbate once inside.
 She climaxes just before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure... "]
 						}else{
 							Entrys = ["I grab SUB with one hand and hold her above my hard cock.
 She looks worried as I lower her down.
 When her feet touch my tip, they slip inside and I continue to lower her further.
 She looks in horror as shes slowly consumed by my large member.
 I let go after her butt slides in and watch her struggle in vain before being completely devoured by my rod.
 I feel her curl up inside my sack before melting into spunk!
 My balls are swollen, I should find someone to help relieve the pressure... "]
 						}